forcedotcom/java-sdk/jpa/doc/database-com-datatypes.md

 <code>@OneToMany</code> fields are:

 #### CascadeType.PERSIST
-When this attribute is enabled, persisting a parent record also persists all child records in its collection if you explicitly set the parent field for each child record in the collection.
+When this attribute is enabled, persisting a new parent record also persists all new child records in its collection if you explicitly set the parent field for each child record in the collection.
 Otherwise, it is up to you to persist child records individually as well as the parent in the same transaction.